 WHAT DO I REALLY NEED TO ACHIEVE FROM MY NEXT AD?

 First, spend some time thinking about the aims of your campaign before you begin your design.
 Take a step back and understand what is important for your customers to know about you or what you are offering.
 Here is where we see some businesses go wrong – they launch a brand awareness campaign, which is great for letting people know who they are and what they do, however, they are after high volumes of calls!
-There is no strong call to action, no message that would make the viewer to visit right away for the problem they are solving.
+There is no strong call to action, no message that would make the viewer visit their website or business right away for the problem they are solving.

 Ask yourself the following questions:

-- What is the best product or service that I offer that would draw more customers in?
+- What is the best product or service that I offer, that would draw more customers in?

 - Are my customers wants / needs during this pandemic considered in the messaging?